geodaai/openassistant/packages/duckdb/README.md

 addAdditionalContext({ context: JSON.stringify(myDataContext) });
 ```

-### Step 4: Add the DuckDB function to the OpenAssistant
+### Step 4: Register the DuckDB function to the OpenAssistant

 To use this plugin with LLM models, you just need to import the `queryDuckDBCallbackMessage` predefined function from the plugin and pass the proper function context to it.